nightscout/nightscout.github.io/docs/troubleshoot/cleanup.md

 </br>

-###### If you want to delete a non-empty Project you need to terminate all clusters belonging to it.
+<span style="font-size:larger;">If you want to delete a non-empty Project you need to terminate all clusters belonging to it.</span></span>

 <img src="../img/Cleanup15.png" style="zoom:80%;" >